Maximin Shares Under Cardinality Constraints: Introduction

 \subsection{Contributions}

-We develop a polynomial-time algorithm for finding $1/2$-approx\-imate MMS allocations under cardinality constraints (\cref{sec:ordered,sec:reduced,sec:approx-alg}), improving on the $1/3$ guarantee of \citeauthor{biswas_fair_2018}'s approximation algorithm \cite{biswas_fair_2018}, which is, to our knowledge, the best guarantee previously available.
-Our algorithm extends an approach common in the unconstrained setting, in which the problem instance is simplified through a set of reductions before a specialized \textit{bag filling} style procedure is applied.
-This approach involves extending the notions and algorithms related to \textit{ordered} and \textit{reduced instances} to work with cardinality constraints.
+We develop a polynomial-time algorithm for finding $1/2$-approximate MMS allocations for goods under cardinality constraints, improving on the $1/3$ and $11/30$ guarantees of \citeauthor{biswas_fair_2018} \cite{biswas_fair_2018} and \citeauthor{Li:2021} \cite{Li:2021}, which are, to our knowledge, the best guarantees previously available.
+To construct the algorithm, we extend the notions and algorithms related to \emph{ordered} and \emph{reduced instances} to work with cardinality constraints, and combine these with a \emph{bag-filling} style algorithm.
+Combining this algorithm with a lone-divider style \cite{Aigner-Horev:2022} preprocessing step, we show that $(\sqrt{n}/(2\sqrt{n} - 1))$-approximate MMS allocations always exist for goods---a large improvement for few agents.
+The preprocessing step unfortunately relies on finding MMS-partitions, an NP-hard problem \cite{woeginger_polynomial-time_1997}.
+However, the $1/2$-approximate MMS algorithm is able to find both $(n/(2n - 1))$-approximate MMS allocations and $1$-out-of-$(2n - 1)$ MMS allocations by changing a constant.

-As part of our core algorithms's construction, the lower bound of $1/2$ for the approximation ratio may be given a different value.
-While $1/2$ is the highest value that is guaranteed to produce a valid solution, higher values may in many cases work as well.
-This enables an \emph{optimizing} version of our algorithm, where the approximation ratio is maximized (e.g., by bisecting for the highest possible lower bound).
-We provide empirical results for our original algorithm, as well as an experimental comparison of this optimizing version to \citeauthor{biswas_fair_2018}'s algorithm, examining the empirical approximation factors achieved over a large number of instances, with our method producing better approximations in general (\cref{sec:experiments}).
+For chores, we show that a similar approach finds $2$-approximate (or, more precisely, $((2n - 1)/n)$-approximate) MMS allocations in polynomial time.
+This is, to our knowledge, the first MMS result for chore allocation under cardinality constraints.

+We also examine a special case of cardinality constraints, in which all the items belong to the same category.
+This case is equivalent to placing a restriction on the number of items in each bundle, or equivalently restricting bundles to independent sets of a \emph{uniform matroid}.
+This is a setting of interest in itself, especially for chores, where it can be useful to make sure that no agent is stuck with a much larger number of chores than anyone else.
+By modifying our general algorithms, we show that in this special case, $(2/3)$-approximate MMS allocations for goods and $(3/2)$-approximate MMS allocations for chores can be found in polynomial time.